abbeylabs/abbey-starter-kit-tailscale/README.md

 # Abbey Starter Kit GitHub

 This example shows how to create a Grant Kit.
-The example features requesting access to a [GitHub Team Membership](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/team_membership) from multiple reviewers, requiring only `one_of` the reviewers to approve the access and has an expiration of 24 hours.
+The example features requesting access to a [Tailscale ACL](https://registry.terraform.io/providers/tailscale/tailscale/latest/docs/resources/acl) from multiple reviewers, requiring only `one_of` the reviewers to approve the access and has an expiration of 1 week.

 ## Usage

-Visit this [Starter Kit's docs](https://docs.abbey.io/integrations/infrastructure/github) for a short usage walkthrough.
+Visit this [Starter Kit's docs](https://docs.abbey.io/integrations/infrastructure/tailscale) for a short usage walkthrough.

 ## :books: Learn More